Buying VS Renting in Chicago [2020: Final Verdict]

 What is my top financial priority?

 Buying a home can slow down or delay any financial goals you had planned.
-You will need to think goals through before purchasing a home.
+You will need to outline your goals before purchasing a home.

-If you do decide to cut back on certain expenses, you will save and earn more money.
-Meaning, you will have extra cash to pay off your mortgage, unless you don’t have to worry about credit card debt or student loans.
+If you decide to cut back on certain expenses, you will save more money over time.
+Meaning, you will have extra cash to pay off your mortgage.

 Do I have savings for a down payment and closing costs?

-Unlike home buying, renting requires a down payment worth to cover first month’s rent and some when signing a lease.
+Unlike home buying, renting requires a deposit to cover the first month’s rent when signing a lease.

-Buying a home on the other hand, requires a minimum down payment of 6% or more of the home’s value.
-In addition to closing costs, which adds another 2-3% to the total costs.
+Buying a home requires a large sum for a down payment based on a percentage of the home’s value.
+In addition, closing costs will add another 2-3% to the total bill.

-Traditionally and most advised, it’s best to put a down payment of 20% to secure a decent amount of equity and avoid private mortgage insurance.
+Traditionally, it’s best to make a down payment of 20% to secure a decent amount of funding and avoid private mortgage insurance.

 If you don’t have the most desired savings, aim towards building up for a down payment.